TeknooSoftware/states/docs/howto/quick-startup.md

 Your proxy can have its own methods and attributes, like all another standard PHP classes, but these methods and attributes will be not impacted by the states management and will be always available (according visibility of these methods and attributes).

-Proxy must be called as the stated class's name and must be written into the file `Proxy.php`.
+Proxy must be called as the stated class's name and must be written into the file `<StatedClassName>.php`.
 The proxy must implement the interface `\UniAlteri\States\Proxy\ProxyInterface`.

 The library provides a default implementation with the trait `\UniAlteri\States\Proxy\TraitProxy`.